rvishravars/primer-sparks/sparks/student-coop-food-court-nz.spark.md

 # 2. Hypothesis Formalization
 **Hypothesis Statement**
-> "On a New Zealand university campus, a student-run cooperative food court can reduce the average cost of a standard student meal by **25–35%** compared to existing commercial vendors, while maintaining or improving self-reported meal quality and nutritional satisfaction, and covering operating costs over at least **two consecutive academic years**."
+> "On a Wellington university campus, a student-run cooperative food court can reduce the average cost of a standard student meal by **25–35%** compared to existing commercial vendors, while maintaining or improving self-reported meal quality and nutritional satisfaction, and covering operating costs over at least **two consecutive academic years**."

 **Null Hypothesis**
-> "A student-run cooperative food court does **not** achieve a ≥25% reduction in average meal cost and/or cannot sustain break-even operations over two academic years without external subsidies, while maintaining comparable or better meal quality and nutritional satisfaction."
+> "A student-run cooperative food court in Wellington does **not** achieve a ≥25% reduction in average meal cost and/or cannot sustain break-even operations over two academic years without external subsidies, while maintaining comparable or better meal quality and nutritional satisfaction."

 **Falsifiability Criteria**
 - Measurable: Meal prices, sales volume, and operating costs are tracked monthly.